papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

 -  ``objectTemplate.is3dSound`` bool -> bool

    If the .wav file is Mono, setting it to 1 will tell the engine to play it on both channels.
 If applied to a .wav that is Stereo, it will play on the entire map.
-Same with .ogg files though it’s usually experimentation.
+Same with .ogg files though it's usually experimentation.

 -  ``objectTemplate.isCounterForce`` bool -> bool